Dilethni/smart-campus-api/README.md

 As the API endpoint is correct but content invalid, HTTP 422 is semantically more appropriate.

-Q: Why not return HTTP 400 instead of HTTP 422?

-As the request seems syntactically correct but still cannot be handled correctly, 422 status code is better.

 Q: Why is there a risk in returning a full internal trace?

-It is not a good practice to display internal errors that may help attacker identify potential vulnerabilities.
+It is not a good practice to display internal errors because they may help an attacker identify potential vulnerabilities.

-That's why the API returns an ambiguous error message in this case.
+A full stack trace can reveal class names, package names, method names, internal file structure, and framework details.
+That is why the API returns a general error message instead.

 Q: Why is it better to use JAX-RS filters rather than put Logger in all methods?

-It is possible to handle the logging in a single place rather than duplicate the code in all meth
+It is possible to handle the logging in a single place rather than duplicate the code in all methods.